-Analytical methods for estimating predator densities over space and time using detections of unmarked species is an active area of research (MacKenzie et al. 2002, Royle 2004, Chandler et al. 2013).
-Camera trapping efforts were implemented to take advantage of recent extensions of occupancy-based models to estimate mean abundance of unmarked species at camera site while accounting for detectability (Royle 2004, Brodie et al. 2014).
+Analytical methods for estimating abundance of unmarked species from observation data is an active area of research (MacKenzie et al. 2002, Royle 2004, Chandler et al. 2013).
+Accurate estimates of annual abundances of each predator species would be ideal; however, a precise index which detects spatial and temporal heterogeneity in predator abundance/activity would also be useful in assessing the potential influence of predators on moose vital rates (Parsons et al. 2017, Keim et al. 2019).
+Our camera trapping efforts were designed to use occupancy-based models to estimate probability of occurrence over the study area; as well as extensions of occupancy models which use counts to estimate abundance (Royle 2004, Brodie et al. 2014, Fiske & Chandler 2017).
 These efforts are also amenable to alternative approaches, such as random encounter and time-to-event models, that also estimate abundance while attempting to account for detection probability (Rowcliffe et al. 2008, Moeller 2017).
+Additional information to parametrize detection probabilities of grizzly bears and wolves may be incorporated into models based on ongoing GPS telemetry monitoring by collaborators within MT FWP and the U.S. Fish and Wildlife Service.